Brayan Perea: Lazio

 Perea spent the following campaigns out on loan, representing Perugia, Troyes AC and CD Lugo.

 He was released from his Lazio contract by mutual consent on 28 December 2018.

 Independiente Santa Fe

 On 27 January 2019 it was confirmed, that Perea had joined Independiente Santa Fe.

 Temperley

 Argentine club Club Atlético Temperley confirmed on 5 February 2020, that Perea had joined the club on a deal until June 2021.

 Botev Vratsa

 In early 2022 Perea joined Bulgarian club Botev Vratsa, but only began featuring for the team towards the end of the season.
 In July 2022, he extended his contract with the team until the summer of 2025.

+Port

+After the end of his contract with Botev Vratsa, it was announced Perea would be joining Thai League 1 side Port for the 2025–26 season.

 International career

 Perea represented the Colombia U-20 at the 2013 South American Youth Championship.
 He scored a goal in the tournament against Argentina in the last match of the group stages.
 Eventually, Colombia won the championship and qualified for the 2013 FIFA U-20 World Cup.
 Included in the squad to dispute the 2013 FIFA U-20 World Cup, Perea made 4 appearances coming off the bench before Colombia's elimination in the round of 16.